hemanth/hello-jspm/README.md

 * :lipstick:

-P.S: This piece of work was influenced by @geelen 's [loopgifs](https://github.com/geelen/loopgifs)
+P.S: This piece of work was influenced by Glen Maddern's [loopgifs](https://github.com/geelen/loopgifs)